wso2/docs-mg/en/docs/how-tos/rate-limiting/distributed-throttling.md

 2. Now let's add the API(open API definition) to the project.
 Navigate to the `/petstore/api_definitions` directory.
     Add the API definition(s) to this directory.
 A sample open API definition can be found [here](https://github.com/wso2/product-microgateway/blob/master/samples/petstore_basic.yaml).
 To provide an API
-    Level throttling tier, add the following extension to the openAPI in root level.
+    Level throttling tier, add the following extension to the openAPI at the root level.

     ```text tab="Sample"
     x-wso2-throttling-tier : "5PerMin"